 All Stoke and Staffordshire local authorities are members of the Local Enterprise Partnership.
-The Leaders and Chief Executive Officers of Stoke on Trent City Council and Staffordshire County Council along with two Leaders from the Borough / District Councils sit on the LEP’s Executive Board.
+The Leaders of Stoke-on-Trent City Council and Staffordshire County Council along with three Leaders from the Borough / District Councils sit on the LEP’s Executive Board.

 The Leaders of the Borough and District Councils are nominated to the LEP Executive Board by their Staffordshire District Council counterparts.
 All LEP Board papers are circulated to the Leaders and Chief Executive Officers of all Stoke and Staffordshire Councils five days in advance of the meetings.
 The District and Borough Council partners feed their comments, suggestions and queries into the Executive Board meetings using their nominated counterparts who sit on the Board.
 The Leaders of the Stoke and Staffordshire local authorities also nominate representatives to serve on other LEP groups as outlined in the LEP’s Constitution.